wanghaisheng/responsive-landing-page-starter/content/blog/en/wcag-how-to-implement-web-accessibility-1.md

 outdated: false
 replacement_url: ""
 ---
 An accessible application is one that anyone, even individuals with disabilities, can use.
 Unfortunately, Many organizations ignore accessibility during development.
 Companies often perceive accessibility as a feature rather than a necessity, which results in web content accessibility guidelines (WCAG) remaining overlooked until they fade off in the backlog.
-Prioritizing accesibility might even feel extraneous to users we assume are non-disabled.
+Prioritizing accesibility might even feel extraneous to users we assume are non-disabled.a

 Accessibility, however, is not a feature: it is a social issue.
 Eveyone has the right to access the internet and companies need to make sure they are creating their applications in a way that allows people with disabilities to use them.
 Failing to do so is a human rights violation that exposes an organization to lawsuits.